 Take an interactive look inside the pilot water plant.
 Use your mouse to scroll around, looking at the different features inside.

 When a city is facing the decision to build new or renovate a treatment facility, it pays off in more ways than one to test potential water treatment solutions prior to making a decision on whether to build new or renovate.
 The pilot water plant also helps cities make decisions on which treatment approach is best for the community.
-John Thom has been working and educating in the water industry for decades.
-It’s a passion he’s followed for more than 50 years.
+John has been working and educating in the water industry for decades.
+It’s a passion he’s followed for nearly 60 years.
 And he isn’t giving up on that passion any time soon.
 The pilot water plant Thom operates helps keep that passion active and gives communities the answers they need to make smart decisions regarding their water supplies.